Interested in Leanplum?

 Marketers should also be ready to approach in-app notifications through trial and error with A/B testing.
 That way, marketers can present the best, most engaging content to the largest volume of users, having studied multiple variables such as call-to-action text and promotion types.

 In-app notifications are great for marketers to ask their users to do something, such as opting in to push notifications.
 This in turn opens up a whole new host of marketing options.
-You could send push notifications based upon time of day, customer behavior, or location.
+You could send push notifications based on time of day, customer behavior, or location.
 It opens up the opportunity to encourage users who have not engaged with the app in some time to return and convert.

 Moreover, marketers can learn more about their users by asking them to rate their app on the App Store.
 This offers key information about user experience.
 With this information, marketers can optimize their app to improve their average rating, eventually leading to more app downloads.
 With more users and more returning customers, conversion rates will increase, providing a better return on investment.